ropensci/stats19/README.md

 #> [1] 23
 ```

-The results show that there were 238926 vehicles involved in crashes
+The results show that there were 238,926 vehicles involved in crashes
-reported by the police in the STATS19 dataset in 2017.
-There are 23
+reported by the police in the STATS19 dataset in 2017, with 23 columns
-columns (variables) on these vehicles.
-Values for a sample of these
-columns is shown below:
+(variables).
+Values for a sample of these columns are shown below:

 ``` r
 vehicles_2017[c(3, 14:16)]